 • Providing a BRC Global Standard that is portable enough to allow Additional Modules to be added to reduce audit burden.

-• Promoting greater resilience, transparency and traceability in the supply chain.
+• Promoting greater resilience, transparency, and traceability in the supply chain.

 Large volumes of seafood are today transported long distances before being eaten by the consumers.
 If all the links in the supply chain follow the ISO standards, it will be possible to trace the products back through the entire chain to the catch location or fish farm.
-Consequently, the consumers will be able to find out where the seafood comes from, its characteristics, resource use and environmental profile.
+Consequently, the consumers will be able to find out where the seafood comes from, its characteristics, resource use, and environmental profile.

 ISO standards are developed by groups of experts within technical committees (TCs).
-TCs are made up of representatives from industry, non-governmental organizations, governments and other stakeholders who are put forward by ISO’s members.
+TCs are made up of representatives from industry, non-governmental organizations, governments, and other stakeholders who are put forward by ISO’s members.

-ISO standards address issues relevant to consumers such as food safety, nutritional labelling, hygiene, food additives and more.
+ISO standards address issues relevant to consumers such as food safety, nutritional labeling, hygiene, food additives, and more.
 They give consumers the peace of mind that comes with knowing the food they consume meets high standards for safety and quality and contains what it says on the tin.
 Regulators can rely on best practice test methods and harmonized terminology that are constantly reviewed and improved, as a technical basis for regulation and policy.